IIT-Madras-DSAI-Department/end-semester-project-Rishitha470/README.md

 ## 📦 Installation & Dependencies

 * Mention all the related instructions for installation of related packages for running your code here.
-* install basic libraries like numpy, scipy, sklearn, pandas etc.
+* install basic libraries like numpy, scipy, sklearn, pandas, matplotlib etc.
 * Also download and put the .csv files in place of train and val files in main.py